boutroslab/cld_docker/MANUAL.md

 ### Two Step Process

-If the user wants to separate the process in two steps, then first call `cld --task=target_ident` and then call `cld  --task=library_assembly`  This is useful to only identify target sites without compiling a clonable library.
+If the user wants to separate the process into two steps, then first call `cld --task=target_ident` and then call `cld  --task=library_assembly`  This is useful to only identify target sites without compiling a clonable library.